royalapplications/docs/src/r2022/royalserver/scripting/module-reference/module-script.md

 > [!NOTE]
 > The necessary configuration to talk to Royal Server via Script is described in "Getting Started".

 > [!NOTE]
 > About the Parameter `PrimaryOutputMode`
 >
-> The module usually is used by Royal TS/X and in these user interfaces you can choose between a plain text output (like in normal Powershell scripts) and a Grid-output which layouts the returned data nicely in a datagrid.
+> The module usually is used by Royal TS/X and in these user interfaces you can choose between a plain text output (like in normal Powershell scripts) and a Grid-output which layouts the returned data nicely in a data grid.
 Depending on the script, one or the other is preferable.

 ## Command "ExecutePowershell"